RocketChat/docs-old/5. Administrator Guides/Import/Slack/SlackBridge.md

 SlackBridge allows you to mirror the messages received in a Slack channel or private group into Rocket.Chat in real-time.

 To enable it, you have to create a Custom Bot in Slack and add it to the desired channels / private groups.
-Once enabled and added to rooms, SlackBridge will clone the room in RocketChat and also clone users that speak in that room.
+Once enabled and added to rooms, SlackBridge will clone the room in Rocket.Chat and also clone users that speak in that room.

 ## To create a Custom Bot in Slack:
 1. Go to https://[your_app].slack.com/apps/manage/custom-integrations